 When a file or a folder is corrupted, you get a message saying that the file is corrupted and cannot be opened, cannot be read, or your computer asks if you would like it to recover the contents for you.
 This could happen to all kinds of files on the computer, even the system files.
 To fix the corrupted file, you can either use the built-in functions of your computer or a third-party tool.
 Here 8 possible solutions will be introduced in detail.
 Check them now!

-These methods are applicable to Windows XP, Windows 7, Windows 8, and Windows 10.
+These methods are applicable to Windows XP, Windows 7, Windows 8, Windows 10 and Windows 11.

 There are various reasons why files become corrupted.
 These include: